notseanray/taurus/README.md

 	<a href="./LICENSE"><img src="https://img.shields.io/badge/license-GPL%20v3.0-blue.svg"></a>
 </p>

-Lupus is a utility to administer backups with future integration with rsync.
+Taurus is a utility to administer backups with future integration with rsync.
 Many other features are either included or planned such as chat bridges using rcon and or parsing the pipe output from programs/games.

 Using a websocket, this bot is meant to be interacted with through a 'frontend', a javascript example of this is included in [js](./js/frontend.js) folder.
 Future additions will allow copies of itself to communicate with each other across servers.